Jeanne Altmann: Career and research

+Before Altmann's 1974 survey, most field researchers did not pay much attention to how the method used to observe animals impacted the kinds of data collected.
+This made it difficult to compare animal behavior in different studies and draw reliable conclusions.
+But Altmann's paper initiated a revolution in field studies, helping protect against individual bias and making comparative studies easier.

+Altmann was one of the first researchers to study primate mothers and the effects of genes on parenting and mating.
+In 1980, her monograph Baboons Mothers and Infants, documented variation in reproductive success among wild female baboons.
+According to the International Encyclopedia of Primatology, her findings "profoundly changed the prevailing view of females more generally, and of mammalian females more specifically."
+This research was considered foundational, leading to greater understanding of how a mother's world affected her offspring’s phenotypes in a nongenetic manner.

-Altmann is known for her involvement with the creation and development of the Amboseli Baboon Research Project, which counts its official start in 1971, following a preliminary field study in 1963-4.
-She was awarded the Sewall Wright Award in 2013 and the Lifetime Achievement Award from the International Primatological Society in 2014.
-In her area of study, Altmann's fieldwork employs observational rather than experimental sampling methods.
+Altmann was awarded the Sewall Wright Award in 2013 and the Lifetime Achievement Award from the International Primatological Society in 2014.
+Her fieldwork employs observational rather than experimental sampling methods.
 This allows her to follow the behaviour of baboons in their natural environment.
 She utilizes mainly non-invasive techniques.
 The ABRP also collects fecal samples for genetic, hormonal, and intestinal bacterial analyses.

-Altmann's research specifically looks at the behavioural ecology of baboons that range in and near Amboseli National Park, Kenya.
 With collaborators Susan Alberts, Elizabeth Archie, and Jenny Tung, Altmann's research interests have included demography, the mother-infant relationship, behavioral ecology and endocrinology, the evolution of social behavior, aging, sexual selection, disease ecology, and functional genomics.
-She was one of the first researchers to study primate mothers, and studies the effects of genes on parenting and mating.